What Photos Attract Girls on Tinder

 Wipe the lens.

-Shoot bursts for walking/laughing shots—pick the most natural frame.
+Shoot bursts for walking/laughing shots and pick the most natural frame.

 DIY mini-shoot checklist: